The Feminist Autonomous Centre for research (FAC research) is a space for learning,

 Summer School

-The sixth annual Feminist No Borders Summer School will take place 14-18 June 2023 in six cities.
-The call for participants has closed.
+The sixth annual Feminist No Borders Summer School took place 14-18 June 2023 in six cities.

 Feminist Library